purescript/spago/README.md

   # Optional description for the package
   description: "a useful package"

+  # Optional section to further customise the build for this package.
+  build_opts:
+    # Specify whether to censor warnings coming from the compiler
+    # for files from this package.
+    # Can be 'all' or 'none'
+    # Optional and defaults to 'none', i.e. don't censor warnings.
+    censor_project_warnings: none
+    # Optional array of warning codes to censor for files from this package.
+    # Only useful if `censor_project_warnings` is not 'none'.
+    censor_project_codes:
+      - ShadowedName
+    # Optional array of warning codes to show for files from this package.
+    # Only useful if `censor_project_warnings` is not 'none'
+    # and the codes here do not appear in `censor_project_codes`.
+    filter_project_codes:
+      - UnusedName
+    # Convert compiler warnings into errors that can fail the build.
+    # Optional and defaults to false
+    strict:
+      true

   # Optional section to specify the configuration options for bundling
   # The following options are all optional, and will default to the values